Personality Disorder: key facts

 studies are also usually small and rather too short, and the ways

-evidence to show that symptoms of borderline personality disorder
+encouraging evidence to show that symptoms of Borderline

 Which approach is best for me?